In this article

 Invisalign braces do not touch your gums.
 They are trimmed to sit along your gum line in a ‘scalloped fashion.’
 This design makes the trays more comfortable and less irritating.
-Most at-home aligners are not cut this precisely, increasing the risk of irritation and discomfort.
+Most at-home aligners are not cut precisely, increasing the risk of irritation and discomfort.

 Invisalign can fix minor to severe bite issues, including:

 You may be a better candidate for standard metal braces, especially if you have severe jaw alignment issues.
 Braces typically take longer than Invisalign but cost about the same.

 Invisalign treatment is a straightforward and hands-on process.
 It consists of the following steps: